andersthemagi/magicalmusings.github.io/_posts/2020-10-03-mechanics-lt.md

 - Drawing portraits of characters, events in the story, maps, or other things that are considered pertinent to the campaign's lore (LT per drawing up to DM discretion)
 - Providing new / updated mechanics for implementation during sessions (3 LT)

+### Bug Hunting and Feature Recommendations

+LT can also be awarded to those that find typos, bugs, issues, or recommend any additions to this website using the <a href="https://github.com/magicalmusings/magicalmusings.github.io/issues">Issue Tracker on Github</a>.
+Proper labeling and description of whatever is being added should be observed, and examples are available on the tracker on how to format.
+Typical rate is 1LT for each bug / typo found, and 1-5LT for any feature recommendations that end up being implemented.

+Additional LT can be earned ***if and only if*** the typo / bug / feature is fixed or implemented via pull request.
+If you don't know what that means, don't worry about it.

 ## Ways to Spend LT

 - Outside of combat, a player can choose to use / convert five (5) LT in order to gain one (1) Action Point (AP) or vice versa.